“Gratitude unlocks the fullness of life. It turns what we have into enough, and more.” —Melody Beattie

 Back-to-school shopping.
 Movie dates.
 Girl time.

-It really is the simple things that bring the greatest joy when we take the time to truly appreciate them.
+It really is the simple things that bring the greatest joy when we take the time to appreciate them truly.
 This was such a profound book to read during a really low point in my life.
 Because of this book, I now carry around a gratitude journal and make notes in it every time I see something, hear something, or experience something to be grateful for—a “record of rights,” so to speak.
 It has really changed my attitude and outlook on life.

 Random acts of kindness.
 Sunflower fields.
 Long massages.

-I am now thankful for at least one thing every day, even on days when I feel like crawling in a hole and hiding from the world.
-Even on days when there are more tears than laughs.
+I am now thankful for at least one thing every day, even on days when I feel like crawling in a hole and hiding from the world, even on days when there are more tears than laughs.
 Even on days when nothing seems to go right, and everything and everyone is plotting against me to have the worst day ever.